MTCH Investors Have Opportunity to Lead Match Group, Inc. Securities Fraud Lawsuit

-LOS ANGELES, April 25, 2023 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Match Group, Inc. ("Match" or the "Company") (NASDAQ: MTCH).
+LOS ANGELES, April 27, 2023 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Match Group, Inc. ("Match" or the "Company") (NASDAQ: MTCH).

 Class Period: November 3, 2021 – January 31, 2023